Pediatric Wheelchairs

 4) Specialty wheelchairs are specially modified for specific needs.

 Most pediatric wheelchairs are made out of aluminum; some are steel framed.
 Aluminum is both light and strong enough to support a child's weight.
-Moreso than with adult chairs, the seats are often contoured or molded to hold the child securely.
+More than with adult chairs, the seats are often contoured or molded to hold the child securely.
 The seats are filled with foam, air, polymer, and/or gel.
-The pads that are specially made are used because children often spend more time in their wheelchairs.
-They attend school and school activities, which makes them more susceptible to skin breakdown.
 The seats are 14 to 16 in wide.

 The pediatric chairs are ordered according to wheel base, height and width of back, length of legs to footrests, length of arms to the wheels, or how one is able to control a mechanical chair.
 Weight is taken into consideration as well for seat width.
-Growing kids often get too big for their chairs, which are why the newer wheelchairs are coming out with “growth kits”.
-There hardware extensions permit the chair to accomodate bigger kids.
-As of 2002 there were 88,000 children under age 18 using wheelchairs.
+Growing kids often get too big for their chairs, which are why the newer wheelchairs are coming out with “growth kits” - hardware extensions that permit the chair to accommodate bigger kids.

-The wheelchair industry brings in over $825 to $900 million per year.
-The wheelchair industry is trying to make the wheelchairs easier to maneuver for caregivers.
+Wheelchair designers are trying to make wheelchairs easier to maneuver for caregivers.
 There is also a new seat safety device for wheelchairs to be easily secured in buses and vans.
 They are making advances in the materials that are used to make the cushions that will are stain resistant and stand up better over time.
-They make wheelchairs with removable foot rests, elevating foot rests, and foot rests that will swing to the side to meet patient needs; for ease of access when getting in and out of the chair, or to elevate legs and feet due to swelling.
-Headrests are made to balance ones head as in the case of a quadriplegic, they are adjustable to height and width.
+New gadgets include removable foot rests, elevating foot rests, and foot rests that will swing to the side to meet patient needs; for ease of access when getting in and out of the chair, or to elevate legs and feet due to swelling.

 Models that are lighter and look sporty are being made for teens.
 Bright colors are being employed.
 The seat cushions and foot rests can be color coordinated and changed as often as the user likes with extra cushions and other accessories.
 Personalization has come to wheelchairs.